hvenance/API_data_retrieval__and_EDA/README.md

 - ```populate_dataframe()```: this function takes one positional argument: a list of ids and returns a pandas dataframe.
 First, we initialize an empty pandas dataframe called ```df```.
 Second, we loop through the list of ids and for each id we send a request to the server (the OMDB API).
 We store the response in a variable ```response``` and transform it into a json object with the ```.json()``` function.
 Then we add the response into our dataframe.
 Finally, we return this dataframe.

-- ```create_database()```: this function takes no positional arguments and output a _json ifle_.
+- ```create_database()```: this function takes no positional arguments and output a _json file_.
 First, thanks to the two previous functions, we create a ```data``` variable containing our 1000 rows dataframe.
-Then, we export it as a json file.
+Then, we export it as a json and a csv file.
 Finally, we print 'Completed!' to show the user that everythings succeeded.

 We wrapped the ```created_database()``` function in a ```if __name__ == "__main__":``` in order to be able to export each individual function, if needed, without creating a database everytime.